 If, on the other hand, the case against the client is weak and there is no way for them to successfully prove that elder abuse occurred, then there is a different approach that is taken, which involves litigating the cases and making sure the client’s rights, freedom, reputation and criminal record are protected at all costs.

 There are a handful of crimes that judges and prosecutors are particular harsh on in Los Angeles and Elder Abuse is one of them.
 In the past 25 years I have handled many Elder Abuse cases and it is always a battle to achieve a fair resolution for the client.

 In many of the cases that I have defended in the past, I have noticed that the police and prosecutors do not always have the full extent of the story and there are mitigating factors that can be uncovered and presented to them that can make a huge difference.

-In my experience, when I defend one of these cases, the prosecuting agency will usually assign a special prosecutor who works for the family violence unit of the District Attorney’s Office in Los Angeles County.
+In my experience, when I defend one of these cases, the prosecuting agency will usually assign a special prosecutor who works for the family violence unit of the District Attorney’s Office.
 These prosecutors are give specific instructions when it comes to Elder Abuse cases and they must authorize everything they do on the cases through their chain of command.

-LAW ON ELDER ABUSE IN LOS ANGELES
+LAW ON ELDER ABUSE IN SAN FERNANDO VALLEY

 Elder abuse is considered a felony and under California Penal Code Section 368 is defined as physical abuse, financial abuse, or any other treatment that results in physical and/or mental pain or suffering towards an elder or a dependent adult (someone over the age of 65).

 And, that the conduct occurred under circumstances likely to produce great bodily injury; that the defendant knew or should have known that the alleged victim was an elder (over 65).
-Again, the legislature has made the laws related to elder abuse in such a ways as to stand up to attack and protect those older members of sociecty.
+Again, the legislature has made the laws related to elder abuse in such a ways as to stand up to attack and protect those older members of society.

 The decision whether to file a cases as a felony or misdemeanor is in the discretion of the various prosecuting agencies in Los Angeles and the defense will have to argue against and unfavorable decision after the case is filed against the client.